UNITED STATES FREEDOM ALWAYS ANTI-HUMAN SLAVERY MONUMENT

 The Only national federally funded monument memorial to slavery and it is presently falling apart is, "The President's House Freedom and Slavery Memorial " click to see here: honoring only nine of George Washington's slaves who lived there in Philadelphia with him and his wife Martha, from 1790-1797.
 George Washington would go on to own hundreds of slaves, even renting them out in the building of the White House and Washington D.C.
 But as Heather Heyer lost her life to the hate devouring and dividing a nation over its monuments, we must also ask what will fill those empty place, and fill our hearts for a greater equality and shared humanity for our nation and the nations of the world.

-Act and Act now, build this and many other public symbols.
+Act and Act now, help build this proposed monument project and hopefully inspire many other public symbols of universal human ideals rather than expressions of conflict and abuse of power.
 Show the nation and world a clar and definitive stand against hate and injustice.
 Give it the monumnets for humanity it derserves and are rpomised in its consitition.
 For when any individual, anywhere has a moment to reflect on the state of their lives they find the need for "freedom" is their universal human birthright, motivating them to unite and act.
 The "Freedom Always Anti-slavery, Anti-Human trafficking monument" project began in December, 2016.
 Since that time the call to action has only grown louder and louder.
 ACT NOW be an Equalizer click here

 "The time is always Right to do the Right thing"